Michael Fanone: CNN contributions and activism

 President Joe Biden presents the Presidential Citizens Medal to Fanone on January 6, 2023.

-Fanone joined CNN in January 2022 as an on-air contributor and law enforcement analyst and concluded his time in November 2023.
+Fanone joined CNN in January 2022 as an on-air contributor and law enforcement analyst and concluded his time with the network in November 2023.

 Ahead of the second anniversary of the January 6 United States Capitol attack, Fanone wrote a letter, signed by more than 1,000 veterans, law enforcement, active military members and family, calling on Republican leadership in the United States House of Representatives to denounce political violence.
 The letter was hand-delivered by military veterans to top Republican leaders, and Fanone delivered a copy of the letter to the office of Rep. Marjorie Taylor Greene.
 Fanone and dozens of military veterans, including House members Reps.
 Jason Crow, Chrissy Houlahan, Mikie Sherrill, and Chris Deluzio, also spoke at a rally in front of the United States Capitol, which was organized by the groups Courage for America and Common Defense.

 On January 6, 2023, Fanone was awarded the Presidential Citizens Medal by President Joe Biden.

-In August 2023, Fanone wrote an op-ed for CNN in which he called for a ban on the AR-15.
+In August 2023, Fanone wrote an op-ed for CNN in which he called for a ban on AR-15 rifles.

 In February 2025, Fanone spoke at the Principles First conference, an alternative to the Conservative Political Action Conference (CPAC), where he expressed outrage at the pardon of the January 6th rioters.
 At the event, Fanone and several Capitol officers were confronted by Enrique Tarrio, a Proud Boys leader involved in the January 6th attack.
-Tarrio accused the officers of being "cowards", to which Fanone called Tarrio a "traitor".
+Tarrio accused the officers of being "cowards", to which Fanone responded by calling Tarrio a traitor.

+On January 22, 2026, Fanone confronted conservative activist and conspiracy theorist Ivan Raiklin during a hearing featuring former special counsel Jack Smith, accusing Raiklin of threatening Fanone's family, including threatening to rape his children.
+Later in the hearing, Fanone coughed into his hands and appeared to say "go fuck yourself" as Representative Troy Nehls blamed Capitol Police rather than Trump for the events of January 6.

 Personal life

 Fanone is divorced and has four daughters.
-While he remained estranged from his ex-wife until the January 6 attack, after the attack he described her as "a pretty integral part of [his] support system".
+While estranged from his ex-wife prior to the January 6 attack, he described her as "a pretty integral part of [his] support system" since the attack.

-He lives in Virginia with his mother.
+As of 2021, he lives in Virginia with his mother.
 Fanone was formerly a supporter of Donald Trump and voted for him in the 2016 United States presidential election, but stopped supporting him after his dismissal of James Comey and after comments he made that he perceived to be anti-Asian.